Education Partnerships in the UK

-Across the UK we are seeing concerning statistics regarding the number of students who are interested in STEM careers.
-This shortage of science-based talent in our workplaces and universities also represents a serious potential problem for our industry.
+The shortage of science-based talent in our workplaces and universities represents a serious challenge for our industry.
 Science-based expertise is at the heart of our high-technology culture, society and economy.

-CyberCenturion is the UK version of the proven CyberPatriot competition, part of a major US national youth cyber STEM education programme.
+CyberCenturion is the UK version of the proven CyberPatriot competition, part of a major international youth cyber STEM education programme.
 Eighty percent of those who have taken part in CyberPatriot now plan to pursue a higher education course in cyber or STEM.

 Northrop Grumman’s Summer Time Advanced Aerospace Residency (STAAR) programme is a unique, week-long residential summer camp open to students across the UK aged 14-15 years, with an interest in aerospace engineering.